 As a company operating a four-day workweek for nearly 3 years, we advocate finding better ways to operate outside the traditional nine to five.

 If you are considering implementing flexible or remote working practices, we recommend you:

 Take your current employees into account - While introverts may thrive in a home working environment, extroverts could struggle.
-If your team are largely extroverts, they may prefer a four-day workweek rather than a remote operation.
-Be sure to consider your employee’s personality types before implementing any decisions.
+If your team are primarily extroverts, they may prefer a four-day workweek rather than a remote operation.
+Be sure to consider your employee's personality types before implementing any decisions.

 Experiment with new ways of working outside of COVID-19 - Multiple positives have stemmed from working from home.
 Still, the stress and anxiety caused by the current state of play will have skewed the results.
 We recommend experimenting with alternative ways of operating before implementing any permanent changes.